 Caltrain Electrification will electrify the line between the 4th and King station in San Francisco and the Tamien Station in San Jose and provide signal and safety improvements that will allow Caltrain to operate clean, electrified service by 2024.
-This electrification project is a key component of the blended system that will accommodate high-speed rail service on the corridor.
+This electrification project is a key component of the blended system that will accommodate HSR service on the corridor.

-Once the electrification project is completed, it will result in faster commute service for the region while also preparing for the integration of high-speed rail service.
-The state's commitment to this project will leverage funding to bring the total investment in the corridor to \$2 billion.
+Once the electrification project is completed, it will result in faster commute service for the region while also preparing for the integration of HSR service.
+The state's commitment to this project will leverage funding to bring the total investment in the corridor to \$2.4 billion.

-Through June 30, 2023, the Authority has contributed \$623 million towards the Caltrain Electrification project, of which
+Through June 30, 2024, the Authority has contributed \$653 million towards the Caltrain Electrification project, of which